 Prior to being operated as a Treatment, Storage and Disposal Facility (TSDF), the property currently owned by CWM Chemical Services, LLC (CWM), was utilized by the U.S. Government from the early 1940s to the mid 1960s as part of the Lake Ontario Ordinance Works (LOOW).
-Some of these U.S. Government activities resulted in the contamination of certain areas of the Model City Facility with chemical and radioactive wastes.
+The Niagara Falls Storage Site (NFSS) and associated vicinity properties are historically known as the Atomic Energy Commission (AEC) portion of the LOOW.
+The site is located in Lewiston and Porter New York and originally included 1,511 acres.
+Currently, the NFSS is only 191 acres.
+Historically, the site was used for research, processing of uranium (U) and thorium (Th) ores, storage and burial of radioactive ores and residue.
+In the mid-1950's the federal government sold much of the property.
+Predecessor companies to CWM Chemical Services, LLC (CWM) bought a portion of the surplus property.
+Some of the U.S. Government activities resulted in the contamination of certain areas of the Model City Facility with chemical and radioactive wastes.
 On April 27, 1972, the New York State Department of Health (NYSDOH) issued an order relating to approximately 614 acres of former LOOW property, which imposed certain restrictions on the use of said property.
 On June 21, 1974, NYSDOH issued a supplemental order to amend the 1972 order.